ShishirPatil/gorilla/README.md

 In the immediate future, we plan to release the following:

-- [] BFCL metrics to evaluate conatimation
+- [] BFCL metrics to evaluate contamination
 - [] BFCL systems metrics including cost and latency
 - [] BFCL update with "live" data and user-votes
 - [x] Openfunctions-v3 model to support more languges and multi-turn capability [Feb 26, 2024]